needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

 `GetData<T>` returns a `NativeArray<T>` which is a direct "view" into native memory and is valid until you call `Dispose` on the `XRCpuImage.AsyncConversion`.
 It's an error to access the `NativeArray<T>` after the `XRCpuImage.AsyncConversion` has been disposed.
 You don't need to dispose the `NativeArray<T>` that `GetData<T>` returns.

+> [!IMPORTANT]
-**Important:** You must explicitly dispose `XRCpuImage.AsyncConversion`s.
+> You must explicitly dispose `XRCpuImage.AsyncConversion`s.
 Failing to dispose an `XRCpuImage.AsyncConversion` will leak memory until the `XRCameraSubsystem` is destroyed.
 The `XRCameraSubsystem` will remove all async conversions when destroyed.

+> [!NOTE]
-**Note:** You can dispose `XRCpuImage` before the asynchronous conversion completes.
+> You can dispose `XRCpuImage` before the asynchronous conversion completes.
 The data contained by the `XRCpuImage.AsyncConversion` isn't tied to the `XRCpuImage`.

 ### Example